 The Farm of Lydia's Flock is located in the Squalicum Valley of NW Washington State just east of Bellingham, WA, 90 miles north of Seattle, where we pasture raise our flock of registered Icelandic and Shetland sheep using regenerative agricultural methods, focusing on happy sheep and healthy soil in the production of single source small batch yarns, pastured lamb, registered breeding stock and beginning and ongoing shepherding and climate beneficial fiber education.

-We have a wait list for breeding stock and fiber flocks, if you are interested in purchasing sheep from us, don't delay in adding your name to the list.
+We have a wait list for breeding stock and fiber flocks.
+If you are interested in purchasing sheep from us, don't delay in requesting that your name be added.

-Saturday, May 30th Lamb Day Open House on the farm
+Saturday, May 30th Lamb Day Open House on the Farm